septag/rizz/README.md

 Design principles of _rizz_ is pretty much same as [The Machinery's](https://ourmachinery.com/files/guidebook.md.html#omg-design:designprinciples).
 I will try to stick to these as much as possible, and I recommend every programmer to practice these principles too.

+#### Note
+This is not a game engine, it's a relatively low-level framework for programmers to build their own engine/renderer/physics on top of it.
+The core of _rizz_ does not and will not implement any rendering techniques/physics or impose any specific entity system to the user.
+It just provides the basic building blocks for game developers.
+Other features will be implemented as plugins.

 ## Features
 #### Core